-Based on the PLL frequency and the divider settings, the internal loop filter components is automatically adjusted to achieve high stability and optimized jitter transfer characteristic of the PLL.
+Based on the PLL frequency and the divider settings, the internal loop filter components will be automatically adjusted to achieve high stability and optimized jitter transfer characteristic of the PLL.

 The device provides customized applications.
-It is preprogrammed with a factory default configuration (see Figure 13) and can be reprogrammed to a different application configuration via the serial SMBus interface.
+It is preprogrammed with a factory default configuration (see Figure 13) and can be reprogrammed to a different application configuration via the serial SMBus Interface.